by Amber Rain Chandler

 Luckily, I knew about ShareMyLesson, supported by the American Federation of Teachers.
 This amazing free resource, as its tagline states, is “by teachers, for teachers.”
 Teachers can upload lesson plans, unit plans, handouts, videos, MP3’s, PowerPoints, links to websites, presentations, activities, flashcards, assessments, and other ideas to use with students.

-As unorthodox as the Marathon weekends are—it feels like cramming for an exam: up at 3:00 am, dance breaks, lots of coffee, and watching the sun rise—the beauty is that teachers are helping teachers.
+The beauty is that teachers are helping teachers.
 We are collaborating to plan lessons and activities that are challenging and aligned.

 The ShareMyLesson (SML) site is user friendly with explanatory videos and a platform that is easy to understand for both those uploading to share AND those downloading to use.
 The resources are tagged in several ways, including by grade levels.
 There’s an FAQ page and a community forum where you can let off steam and also find human help.